-Any student who does not successfully complete two (2) courses (either two different courses or the same course twice), that carry the prefix of the student's Allied Health program, regardless of when in the program curriculum the unsuccessful attempt occurs, will be dismissed from his/her Allied Health program.
-An unsuccessful course completion is defined as a final course grade of an "F," "WF", or being withdrawn for excessive absences, for which a WF will be issued.
+Any student who does not successfully complete\ two (2) courses (either two different courses or the same course twice), that carry the prefix of the student's Allied Health program, regardless of when in the program curriculum the unsuccessful attempt occurs, will be dismissed from his/her Allied Health program.
+An unsuccessful course completion for the purposes of this policy is defined as a final course grade of an "F," or "W".